But let's face it, that's not the spot most people are in — so here's a big list of spiritual books I have found rewarding.

 Anyone who has read one of Robert Alter's translations of scripture knows that he is scrupulous in adhering to the original text while communicating to modern readers so that they feel and hear the language as the Hebrews did.
 His commentary puts the text in context so that we understand the full meaning just as ancient listeners would have.
 The overall effect is a translation that can have you noticing characters and events in a completely new way that can move you closer to God.

-Happy Catholic for LentThere are two other books that could make good Lenten reading:
+Three other books that would make good Lenten reading:

-Happy Catholic - my book!
+Happy Catholic - my first book!
 In either softcover or Kindle / Nook format.

 Lord, Open My Heart (this is only available as an ebook now, but is I wrote it specifically for Lenten meditation)